jlorys/SQL-Server-sqls/README.md

 --ROUND ( numeric_expression , length [ ,function ] ) - Rounds the given numeric expression based on the given length.
 This function takes 3 parameters.
 --1.
 Numeric_Expression is the number that we want to round.
 --2.
 Length parameter, specifies the number of the digits that we want to round to.
-If the length is a positive number, then the rounding is applied for the decimal part, where as if the length is negative, then the rounding is applied to the number before the decimal.
+If the length is a positive number, --then the rounding is applied for the decimal part, where as if the length is negative, then the rounding is applied to the number before the decimal.
 --3.
 The optional function parameter, is used to indicate rounding or truncation operations.
-A value of 0, indicates rounding, where as a value of non zero indicates truncation.
+A value of 0, indicates rounding, --where as a value of non zero indicates truncation.
 Default, if not specified is 0.

 --Examples:
 -- Round to 2 places after (to the right) the decimal point